czepluch/pykeccak/README.md

-keccak sha3_256  hashing for PyPy using a C library through cffi bindings
+keccak sha3_256  hashing for PyPy2 using a C library through cffi bindings